sergeshustoff/dikt/README.md

 When applied to module all dependencies of types listed in this annotation parameters will provide all its type visible properties and functions as dependency.
 Dependencies of listed types should be available in module.
-Arguments of @UseModules annotations don't have to be marked with @DiModule annotation, any type might provide all its content.

 WARNING: This annotation doesn't work recursively.